lmstudio-ai/venvstacks/src/venvstacks/_injected/README.md

-They are also designed to be importable so that the build process can access their functionality without need to duplicate the implementation, and to make them more amenable to unit testing.
+They are also designed to be importable so that the build process can access their functionality without needing to duplicate the implementation, and to make them more amenable to unit testing.